B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 **Modeling:** Then the model takes in the tensor input of image and text data, and builds two more dense layers on top of it.
 Then we apply a Softmax function on top of the final layer (to convert the data in final layers into probabilities).
 After setting up this structure, I fitted the model using an "adam" optimizer and used "categorical_crossentropy" to measure the loss.

 **Output:** The output of this model is a single vector.
 Each element of the vector is a probability value and they sum up to one.
 The length of this vector is 1,698, which is the same as the number of unique words in the data.
-In other words, each probability value represents the probability of predicting its relative unique word.
+In other words, each value represents the probability of predicting its relative unique word.
 These probability values are conditioned on images, meaning that the probability value for a word differs from one image to another image.
 For example, we expect the word "dog" to have a higher probability for an image showing a dog, than for an image not showing a dog.

 The below image was plotted by the model, it shows the architecture that I just explained, as well as the random dropouts that I used in different layers to avoid overfitting.